2020 NFL Draft Prospect Rankings:

 22. Minnesota Vikings (from Buffalo)

 The Vikings have an interesting draft after obtaining a bunch of picks for Diggs.
 So, their draft board will play a huge part in who they go after with their two first round picks.
 They can move off of reaching for need and looking to see who is still on the board in terms of talent.
-Murray is an incredible talent with off the charts leadership skills and effort.

 Jordan Love, QB, Utah State

 Really believe that the Patriots will take a look at draft Jalen Hurts, but if Jordan Love is still available in the first, this will be a very interesting draft pick.

 Even after the Sanders signing, wide receiver could be a pick here.
 Their need at WR moves down the list a bit, and in the first round they can be more free now to go after the best player available.
 They will want to do whatever they can to shut down the three other QB’s in their division.